ZerdaLab/Design-System-Package/README.md

 # Style Dictionary Complete Example

 This starter project has everything you need to get started.
+The DSP is visible at https://zeroheight.com/6f4e1acc4/p/637624-zerdalab-material

 ## How it works